carbon-language/carbon-lang/docs/design/README.md

 A [compile-time binding](#checked-and-template-parameters) uses `:!` instead of a colon (`:`) and can only match [compile-time constants](#expression-phases), not run-time values.
-A `template` keyword before the binding selects a template constant binding instead of a symbolic constant binding.
+A `template` keyword before the binding selects a template binding instead of a symbolic binding.

 The keyword `auto` may be used in place of the type in a binding pattern, as long as the type can be deduced from the type of a value in the same